-- F1.1 The aim of the Contract Procedure Rules ("the Rules") is to: - a) ensure compliance with all legal requirements - b) achieve best value

-- d) demonstrate probity, consistency, accountability and integrity - e) ensure compliance with the council's procurement strategy - F1.2 The principles of transparency, non-discrimination and equality are obligations that apply to all procurements and must be complied with at all times. - F1.3 These Rules are supplemented by Procurement Procedure Guidance ("PPG") as indicated.
+- F1.1 The aim of the Contract Procedure Rules ("the Rules") is to: - a) ensure compliance with all legal requirements - b) achieve best value - c) ensure transparency, openness, non-discrimination and fair competition - d) demonstrate probity, consistency, accountability and integrity - e) ensure compliance with the council's procurement strategy - F1.2 The principles of transparency, non-discrimination and equality are obligations that apply to all procurements and must be complied with at all times. - F1.3 These Rules are supplemented by Procurement Procedure Guidance ("PPG") as indicated.
 The PPGs will be updated as required so Officers must check the intranet site for the latest version.